-Ordinary Business

-1. To receive the Audited Financial Statements for the financial year ended 30 June 2020 together with the Reports of the Directors and Auditors thereon.

-Please refer to Explanatory Note to Ordinary Business
+Ordinary Business ---------- -----------------

-2. To approve the payment of Directors' fee and benefits payable to the Non-Executive Directors up to RM150,700 from the period from 48th AGM up to the 49th AGM;

-- To re-elect the following Directors who retire in accordance with Clause 90 of the Constitution of the Company and being eligible, have offered themselves for reelection: - a) Ch'ng Soon Sen b) Lim Yit Kiong

-4. To re-appoint Messrs UHY as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.

-Special Business

-To consider and if thought fit, to pass the following resolutions:-

-5. Authority to allot and issue shares in general pursuant to Sections 75 and 76 of the Companies Act, 2016

-"THAT pursuant to Sections 75 and 76 of the Act and subject always to the approval of the relevant authorities (where applicable), the Directors of the Company be hereby empowered to allot and issue shares in the Company, from time to time and upon such terms and conditions and for such purposes and to such persons whomsoever the Directors may, in their absolute discretion deem fit and expedient in the interest of the Company, provided that the aggregate number of shares to be issued during the preceding twelve (12) months does not exceed ten percent (10%) of the total number of the issued shares of the Company for the time being AND THAT the Board of Directors be hereby also empowered to obtain approval for the listing of and quotation for the additional ordinary shares so issued in Bursa Malaysia Securities Berhad and such authority shall continue in force until the conclusion of the next annual general meeting of the Company;

-AND THAT such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the Company".
+1. To receive the Audited Financial Statements for the financial year ended 30 June 2021 together with the Reports of the Directors and Auditors thereon.
+Please refer to Explanatory Note to Ordinary Business 2.
+To approve the payment of Directors' fee and benefits payable to the Non-Executive Directors up to RM146,200 from the period from 49 th AGM up to the Fiftieth AGM.
+Ordinary Resolution 1 3.
+To re-elect the following Directors who retire in accordance with Article 90 of the Constitution of the Company and being eligible, have offered themselves for re-election: - a) Dato' Ir.
+Hj.
+Md.
+Nasir Bin Ibrahim b) Ch'ng Se Hua Ordinary Resolution 2 Ordinary Resolution 3 4.
+To re-appoint Messrs UHY as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration. , Ordinary Resolution 4 Special Business To consider and if thought fit, to pass the following resolutions:- 5.
+Authority to allot and issue shares in general pursuant to Sections 75 and 76 of the Companies Act, 2016 Ordinary Resolution 5 "THAT pursuant to Sections 75 and 76 of the Companies Act, 2016 ("Act") and subject always to the approval of the relevant authorities (where applicable), the Directors of the Company be hereby empowered to allot and issue shares in the Company, from time to time and upon such terms and conditions and for such purposes and to such persons whomsoever the Directors may, in their absolute discretion deem fit and expedient in the interest of the Company, provided that the aggregate number of shares to be issued during the preceding twelve (12) months does not exceed ten percent (10%) of the total number of the issued shares of the Company for the time being AND THAT the Board of Directors be hereby also empowered to obtain approval for the listing of and quotation for the additional ordinary shares so issued in Bursa Malaysia Securities Berhad and such authority shall continue in force until the conclusion of the next AGM of the Company; AND THAT such authority shall continue to be in force until the conclusion of the next AGM of the Company".
+6. Proposed Amendments to the Constitution of the Company ("Proposed Amendments") "THAT the Proposed Amendments to the Constitution of the Company as set out in the Appendix A which has been circulated to the shareholders of the Company together with 2021 Annual Report, be approved and adopted AND THAT the Directors and/or Secretary of the Company be authorised to take all steps as are necessary and expedient in order to implement, finalise and give full effect to the said Proposed Amendments for and on behalf of the Company."
+Special Resolution 1

-6. To transact any other business of which due notice shall have been given.
+7. To transact any other business of which due notice shall have been given.